Dennis Rodman: North Korea visits

-Rodman made comments on January 7, 2014 during a CNN interview implying that Kenneth Bae was at fault for his imprisonment.
+Rodman made comments on January 7, 2014, during a CNN interview implying that Kenneth Bae was at fault for his imprisonment.
 The remarks were widely reported in other media outlets and provoked a storm of criticism.
 Two days later, Rodman apologized for his comments, saying that he had been drinking and under pressure.
 He added that he "should know better than to make political statements".
 Some members of Congress, the NBA, and human rights groups suggested that Rodman had become a public relations stunt for the North Korean government.
 On May 2, 2016, Kenneth Bae credited Rodman with his early release.
 He said that Rodman's rant raised awareness of his case and that he wanted to thank him for his expedited release.

 On June 13, 2017, Rodman returned to North Korea on what was initially described as a sports-related visit to the country.
 "My purpose is to go over there and try to see if I can keep bringing sports to North Korea," he said.
 He added that he hoped to accomplish "something that's pretty positive" during the visit.
 He met with national Olympic athletes and basketball players, viewed a men's basketball practice, and visited a state-run orphanage.
-He was not able to meet with Kim Jong-un, but met instead with the nation's Minister of Sports and gave him several gifts for Kim, including two signed basketball jerseys, two soap sets, and a copy of Donald Trump's 1987 book The Art of the Deal.
-Other gifts believed to be intended for the leader's daughter included a Where's Waldo? book and a jigsaw puzzle of a mermaid.
+He was not able to meet with Kim Jong Un, but met instead with the nation's Minister of Sports and gave him several gifts for Kim, including two signed basketball jerseys, two soap sets, and a copy of Donald Trump's 1987 book The Art of the Deal.

 Rodman posted a video on Twitter that was recorded before he left for the visit in which he and his agent describe the mission of the trip.
 "He's going to try to bring peace between both nations," said Rodman's agent Chris Volo, referring to the strained relations between North Korea and the United States.
 Rodman added, "That's the main reason why we're going.
 We're trying to bring everything together.
 If not, at least we tried."
 The visit was sponsored by the cryptocurrency company PotCoin.

 Rodman's "hoops diplomacy" inspired the 20th Century Fox comedy Diplomats.
 Tim Story and Peter Chernin are set to produce the film, while Jonathan Abrams is reportedly writing the script.

 Rodman visited North Korea again in June 2018.
 "I'm just happy to be a part of" the 2018 North Korea–United States summit, he said, "because I think I deserve it."

-There has been speculation that Rodman might be an intelligence officer working for the Central Intelligence Agency (CIA) on North Korea, with the CIA neither confirming nor denying the speculation.
+There has been speculation that Rodman might be an intelligence officer working for the Central Intelligence Agency (CIA) on North Korea, with the CIA neither confirming nor denying existence of records concerning his employment.